lipp/lua-jet/PROTOCOL.md

 - sending a __Request Object__; the daemon will process the message and reply with a corresponding __Response Object__
 - sending a __Notification Object__; the daemon will process the message but will __NOT__ reply

-To execute a jet service set the Request's/Notification's field __method__ to the service name and set the field __params__ as required by the service.
+To execute a jet service, set the Request's/Notification Message's field __method__ to the service name and set the field __params__ as required by the service.

 ## add

-Adds an element to the internal jet tree.
-The element may either describe a method or a state.
-After adding, the peer gets forwarded __set__ (state) and __call__ (method) Requests / Notifications.
-The peer is responsible for processing the message and reply with a Response Object if the message is a Request.
+Adds an element to the jet bus.
+The element may have a __value__ field.
+After adding, the peer gets forwarded all __set__ (state) and __call__ (method) Requests / Notifications with a matching __path__ field.
+The peer is responsible for processing the message and - if the service message is a Request - reply with a Response Object.
+If there is already a state/method added with equal __path__, the peer will not get __set__ and __call__ Requests routed and - if the service message is a Request - an appropriate error Resonse is returned.

 ### path (String)

 The element's path, '/' (forward-slash) for delimiting nodes.

-### element (Object)

-MUST contain the fields:

-- __type__: either 'state' or 'method'

-MAY contain the fields:

-- __schema__: a string which describes the element
-- __value__: the current value, only applies for states
+### value (optional, any type)

+Describes the state's current value.
+This will be cached by the daemon.

 ### Example
 ```Javascript